Speech Language Pathologist - Bedside - Atrium Health Cabarrus

 Education, Experience and Certifications

-Masters degree in Speech Language Pathology program required.
-NC license for Speech Language Pathology required.
-Possess and maintain Basic Life Support for Healthcare Provider certification from the American Heart Association required.
+Master's Degree in Speech Language Pathology from an accredited SLP program required.
+NC license for SLP required.
+Minimum of 1 year experience required.
+Basic Life Support for Healthcare Provider (BLS HCP) from AHA required.